barumau/pandunia/engli/pandunia-engli.md

 Svenia - Sweden
 Svisia - Switzerland
 ####T - T
-ta - to (toward, till, until, for)
+pa - to (toward, till, until, for)
 te - you (singular)
 ti - your
 tote - you all